agemooij/rhinos/README.md

 - Add `context.runFromFile(path: String): Option[JsValue]`
 - Add `context.loadFromFile(path: String): None`
 - Better Javascript error handling

+Rough ideas for later:

+- add support for injecting values into the Rhino context

 ### How Does it Work?